UWASEdjaria/Firebase-CRUD-Task-App/README.md

     ├── layout.tsx
     └── page.tsx

-# To create them manually in VS Code:
+💡 Tip: Create folders in VS Code

-Right-click on the app folder → New Folder
+Right-click on the app folder → New Folder → name it (auth)

-Name it (auth)

-Inside (auth), create login, logout, and register folders
+Inside (auth), create folders: login, logout, register

-Add a file named page.tsx inside each one
+Add page.tsx inside each folder

-Repeat the same for api/tasks and lib
+Repeat for api/tasks and lib

-# 📝 3.
+📝 3.
 Project Description

-A Firebase CRUD Task App built with Next.js 13, TypeScript, and Tailwind CSS.
+Firebase CRUD Task App is a full-stack frontend project built with Next.js 13, TypeScript, and Tailwind CSS.

-It allows users to:
+Features:

-Register and log in with Firebase Authentication
+✅ User registration and login via Firebase Authentication

+✅ Protected routes (only logged-in users can access the dashboard)

-Create, read, update, and delete tasks in Firestore
+✅ Create, read, update, and delete tasks stored in Firestore

-View their own personalized dashboard with a greeting
+✅ Personalized dashboard greeting for each user

-Log out safely from any page
+✅ Safe logout from any page

+This app demonstrates integration of authentication, database CRUD operations, and route protection using modern frontend practices.

+👤 Author

+Uwase Djaria – Frontend Developer